 Azure Container Registry Tasks can also automatically update container images when the base image is updated.
 This feature allows you to build a small number of base images, and regularly keep them updated with bug and security fixes.

-For more information about base image updates, see Automate image builds on base image update with Azure Container Registry Tasks.
+For more information about base image updates, you can read through the Automate image builds on base image update with Azure Container Registry Tasks.

 Best practices for basic scheduler features in Azure Kubernetes Service (AKS)

-As you manage clusters in Azure Kubernetes Service (AKS), you often need to isolate teams and workloads.
-The Kubernetes scheduler provides features that let you control the distribution of compute resources, or limit the impact of maintenance events.
+As you manage the clusters in Azure Kubernetes Service (AKS), you often need to isolate teams and workloads.
+The Kubernetes scheduler provides features that enable you to control the distribution of compute resources, or limit the impact of maintenance events.

-This best practices article focuses on basic Kubernetes scheduling features for cluster operators.
-In this article, you learn how to:
+This phase highlights the basic Kubernetes scheduling features for cluster operators.
+Here, you can learn how to:

 Use resource quotas to provide a fixed amount of resources to teams or workloads